MarkPearce/Reignmaker-lite/Turn_Order_Detailed.md

 The final step wraps up the current turn and prepares for the next.
 All lingering effects are processed and the kingdom's status is updated.

-* Apply lingering effects from unresolved Events
+* **Unresolved Events:** Apply Failure result for any events not addressed with an action
+  - Events become Continuous and will persist into next turn
+  - See Unresolved Kingdom Events in Kingdom_Rules.md for details
 * Process consequences of unsupported armies (if not already handled)
 * Carry over stored resources (Gold and any stored Food in storage structures)
 * Clear any single-turn effects and prepare for next turn